ChristineTham/pali_grammar/README.md

 # pali_grammar

-Pali grammar dictionary based on Digital Pali Dictionary
+Dictionary of Pali grammatical inflections with grammatical symbols, usage, meaning and construction, based on Digital Pali Dictionary

 1. To generate, first clone DPD